-XPT801 calculates all broadband acoustic parameters in parallel with all available weighting filters.
-It allows parameter calculations with linear and exponential averages.
+XPT800 calculates all broadband acoustic parameters in parallel with all available weighting filters.
+It allows parameter calculations with linear, exponential and moving averages.
 It also allows real-time and parallel calculations of broadband parameters with spectra in octave or third-octave bands.
-Functions for statistical analysis allow 7 percentile levels of broadband parameters; in addition, level distribution and cumulative functions are calculated.
+Functions for statistical analysis allow 7 percentile levels of broadband parameters and frequency spectra to be calculated in octave or third-octave bands; in addition, level distribution and cumulative functions are calculated.